PrincetonLIPS/AHGP/readme.md

 **Bayesian quadrature experiments**

-To run the Bayesian quadrature experiments with the pretrained neural model, run:
+To run the Bayesian quadrature experiments with the pretrained neural model, use:
 ```bash
 python run_exp_bq.py -c config/bq.yaml
 ```